Strictly elliptic operators with Dirichlet boundary conditions on spaces of continuous functions on manifolds: Introduction

 in $\mathrm{C}(\overline{M})$.
 In this paper we show that the solution $u$ of the above problems can be extended analytically in the time variable $t$ to the open complex right half-plane.
 In operator theoretic terms this corresponds to the fact that $A_0$ is sectorial of angle $\nicefrac{\pi}{2}$.
 Here is our main theorem.

 \begin{thm} The operator $A_0$ is sectorial of angle $\nicefrac{\pi}{2}$ and has compact resolvent on $\mathrm{C}(\overline{M})$. \end{thm}

 For domains $\Omega \subset \R^n$ the generation of analytic semigroups by elliptic operators with Dirichlet boundary conditions on different spaces is well known.
 It was first shown by Browder in \cite{Bro:61} for $L^2(\Omega)$, by Agmon in \cite{Agm:62} for $L^p(\Omega)$ (see also \cite[Chap.~3.1.1]{Lun:95}) and by Stewart in \cite{Ste:74} for $\mathrm{C}(\overline{\Omega})$ (see also \cite[Chap.~3.1.5]{Lun:95}).
-By Stewart's method one even gets the angle of analyticity.
-Later Arendt proved in \cite{Are:00} (see also \cite[Chap.~III.~6]{ABHN:01}), using the Poisson operator, that the angle of the analytic semigroup generated by the Laplacian on the space $C(\overline{\Omega})$ is $\nicefrac{\pi}{2}$.
-However, this method does not work on manifolds with boundary.
+By Stewart's method one even gets the optimal angle of analyticity $\nicefrac{\pi}{2}$.
+Using standard localization arguments the result of \cite{Ste:74} can be extend to elliptic operators on manifolds with boundary (\autoref{mthm}), see \hyperref[sec:localisation]{Section \ref*{sec:localisation}}.
+Unfortunately, using this method we do not know how the resolvents look like.

 The angle $\nicefrac{\pi}{2}$ of analyticity of $A_0$ plays an important role in the generation of analytic semigroups by elliptic differential operators with Wentzell boundary conditions on spaces of continuous functions.
 Many authors are interested in this topic, and we refer, e.g., to \cite{CM:98}, \cite{FGGR:02}, \cite{Eng:03}, \cite{EF:05}, \cite{FGGR:10}.
 In this context one starts from the ``maximal'' operator $A_m:D(A_m)\subseteq\rC(\overline{M})\to\rC(\overline{M})$ in divergence form, given by